'Greatest-Ever' Vardy To Leave Leicester At End Of Season

 'Devastated'

-Vardy said he was "devastated" to be leaving the Foxes but the time was right.
+Vardy said he was "devastated" to be leaving the Foxes but the timing was right.

-"To the fans of Leicester, I'm gutted that this day is coming, but I knew it was going to come eventually," he said in a video posted by Leicester on social media.
+"To the fans of Leicester, I'm gutted that this day is coming, but I knew it was going to come eventually," he said in a video message to fans.

 "I've spent 13 unbelievable years at this club, with lots of success, and some downs, but the majority have all been highs."